 Promoting Cleaner Fuels and Vehicles Worldwide

-Since 2009, the PCFV has helped 25 countries, whose populations total 1.7 billion, implement low sulfur fuel standards (50 ppm or below).
+Beginning in 2008, the PCFV’s second focus area has been to reduce sulfur in fuels.
+At that time, few developing countries had low sulfur fuel policies.
+Since 2009, the PCFV has helped more than 20 countries – whose populations total over 1.7 billion – implement low sulfur diesel fuel standards (50 ppm or below).
 This effort has significantly reduced sulfur dioxides and particulate matter, both of which have significant impacts on human health.

 The PCFV engages governments and stakeholders in developing countries: